Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 On my first trip to Australia back in 2011, I made the trip out to the middle of nowhere.
 Ayers Rock, or better known as Uluru is a large sandstone rock formation that is in the middle of the outback.
 The rock stands alone over the horizon and is the most beautiful color of red and orange.
 The UNESCO World Heritage site is actually sacred to the aboriginal people of the area.

-We also were able to do an adventurous sunset camel trek around Uluru which became my favorite experience of the trip.
+We also were able to do an adventurous sunset camel trek around Uluru which became my favourite experience of the trip.
 There are many aboriginal people around that will gladly share their knowledge of the site.

 Please do not climb up Uluru.
 Not only is it dangerous, but it is also considered very disrespectful to the aboriginals.
 My top recommendation would be for both men and women to pack for the dust and cold.
 While it can get very hot during the day it’s very possible to be almost freezing at night or before sunrise.